-Yes I know.
-I did not give any news of the whole month of July.
-In fact, I have not managed to blog in "live-live" ...
-A little lack of time (I spent most of my days diving), a bit because of the slow internet connections.
+Yes, I know.
+I haven't heard from you all of July.
+In fact, I didn't manage to blog "live-live"...
+A bit for lack of time (I spent most of my days diving), a bit because of the slow internet connections.

 But I'm going to catch up, now that I'm back from vacation ...